alenkacz/gradle-scalafmt/README.md

 You can use scalafmt plugin without any configuration.
 Then defaults from [scalafmt](http://scalameta.org/scalafmt/) will be used.
 You can adjust these settings by putting .scalafmt.conf to the root of your project.
 For the supported format and properties see the [scalafmt page](http://scalameta.org/scalafmt/)

+We are using scalafmt-dynamic which allows people to choose their scalafmt version inside scalafmt config.
+As a default, we're still sticking to the last [stable version](https://github.com/alenkacz/gradle-scalafmt/blob/master/src/main/groovy/cz/alenkacz/gradle/scalafmt/ScalafmtFormatBase.groovy#L16).
+E.g. to try out this plugin with non-stable 2.0.0-RC4 release, just put `version = "2.0.0-RC4"` into your scalafmt config.

 Usage
 ====================